sthiede/Comparative_Genomics/day2_morning/README.md

 Since it takes huge amount of memory and time to assemble genomes using spades, we will run a pbs script on cluster for this step.

 Now, Open the spades.pbs file residing in day2_morning folder with nano and add the following spades command to the bottom of the file.
+Replace the EMAIL_ADDRESS in spades.pbs file with your actual email-address.
+This will make sure that whenever the job starts, aborts or ends, you will get an email notification.

 ```
 > Open spades.pbs file using nano: